 Public Water Now advocates public ownership of our water supply system.
 Private for-profit water systems, like Cal Am, raise the cost of our water and take decisions out of our hands.

 In 2018, Public Water Now (PWN) put Measure J on the ballot.
 Voters passed it by 56%, mandating that the Monterey Peninsula Water Management District (MPWMD) proceed with a buyout of Cal Am’s local water system if and when feasible.
 The buyout was found to be feasible in late 2019.
 In April 2023, MPWMD made Cal Am an offer of $449 million.
 Cal Am refused to sell and in October 2023, the MPWMD board of directors voted to buyout Cal Am using eminent domain.

-We have the most expensive water in the country according to Food & Water Watch and water bills continue to rise!
+We have the most expensive water in the country according to the 2017 Food & Water Watch Study and water bills continue to rise!
 Many people have seen their bills double or triple since Cal Am revised its rate structure and pricing in March 2017.

 Today 87% of U.S. consumers get their water from publicly owned systems for good reason.
 On average, the cost for privately owned water runs 59% higher than publicly owned water across the country.

-Signing up for our monthly eblasts will keep you informed and current as new developments emerge.
+Signing up for our quarterly eblasts will keep you informed and current as new developments emerge.